shivapbhusal/bigdata_vis/README.md

 # bigdata_vis
-This is the visualization part of an academic project.
+This is the visualization part of an academic project at BGSU.

 Original Data has been downloaded from ftp://ftp.ncdc.noaa.gov/pub/data/noaa/ and has been processed to the suitable format.